Ernestoffor/Data-Lake-in-AWS-EMR/README.md

 ![star schema](/images/star_schema.png)

 ## Getting Started with the Project
 The following instructions describe what are needed to run or implement the codes implemented in the project.
-The project is implemented on the cloud but with a smaller datasets, it can also be implemented locally.
+The project is implemented on the cloud but with a smaller datasets or very high CPU core, it can also be implemented locally.
+This implies that setting up an AWS Elastic Map Reduce (EMR) cluster is sufficient to run the codes and query the data.
+However, local installation guidelines and EMR cluster set up are given below.
 ### Prerequisites
 The following software packages and account are needed to have the project up and running for both testing and development purposes in local machine if so desired:
 * Python 3